Expert says pressure injuries such as bedsores are preventable | CBC News

 McIssac said The National Pressure Ulcer Advisory Panel, an independent organization dedicated to the prevention and management of pressure injuries, changed the wording from bedsores to pressure injuries last year.
 She said the reason for the change was to draw attention to the issue.

-"'Bedsores really doesn't encompass everything we mean by these problems we're seeing in long-term care, home care and community care," she said.
+"'Bedsores' really doesn't encompass everything we mean by these problems we're seeing in long-term care, home care and community care," she said.
 "They're very prevalent.
 They can be very large and very problematic."

 She said that many pressure injuries are preventable by modifying certain factors such as turning, positioning and nutrition.
 She said the same might not be true in a seriously ill patient.